US Rep. Nancy Mace overcomes McCarthy-backed challenger to win Republican primary in South Carolina

 COLUMBIA, S.C.
-(AP) — U.S. Rep. Nancy Mace has won the Republican nomination after a tumultuous second term in South Carolina that saw her go from an enemy to ally of former President Donald Trump and make headlines for plenty of things off the House floor.
+(AP) — U.S. Rep. Nancy Mace has won the Republican nomination after a tumultuous second term in South Carolina that saw her go from a critic to an ally of former President Donald Trump and make headlines for plenty of things off the House floor.

 Mace defeated challengers Catherine Templeton and Bill Young in voting that ended Tuesday.
 She will face a Democratic opponent in the general election in the 1st District, which is the closest thing South Carolina has to a swing district in the Republican-dominated state.